mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 mpirun -n $SLURM_NTASKS my_program
 ```

-This job requests 8 cores with `-n` and 10 GB of memory with `--mem` on 1 node (specified with `-N`).
+This job requests 8 cores (with `-n`) and 10 GB of memory (with `--mem`) on 1 node (with `-N`) for 30 minutes (with `-t 30`).
 The `-n` flag is the same as `--ntasks`.
 The specified value is saved to the variable `SLURM_NTASKS`.
 In this case, the requested number of cores is equal to `SLURM_NTASKS`.
 The command `mpirun -n $SLURM_NTASKS` ensures that each MPI task runs on one core.

 The command `srun hostname` is to check if the correct number of cores and nodes are assigned to the job.
 It is not needed in production runs.

 ???
 "Side note: partitions and modules"
     The modules used in the above example is for the CentOS 7 OS, which works for these partitions: `sched_mit_hill`, `newnodes`, and `sched_any`.
 If using a partition with the Rocky 8 OS, such as `sched_mit_orcd`, change the modules accrodingly (see the first session).
+These are the public partitions that are avaiable to most users.
+Many labs have partitions for their purchased nodes.

 Submit the job with the `sbatch` command,
 ```